- <div style="background-image:url(/live/image/gid/152/width/1600/height/300/crop/1/47147_adolescent-adult-blur-933964.rev.1538511206.jpg)"/>

 - Make sure the computer is running antivirus.
 Accessing your Lake Forest College email from an unprotected computer puts your personal information at risk.
 The College’s antivirus is available on my.lakeforest (you must be logged in to access).

-- Don’t cache your password.
+- Don’t allow the browser to remember your password.

 - Sign out of your email when you are done and close all browser windows.

-Tools to help you set up remote access to important resources
+Gaining remote access to important network resources

 You have access to the “V: drive” for shared content and the “U: drive” for individual network storage by connecting to the College network through VPN.
 We strongly advise you to move important shared information to OneDrive for purposes of remote access and sharing.
 However, there are some circumstances where data and research must be accessed on the Lake Forest College network.